Table of Contents

 Preferential location charges on penthouses

 Penthouses in housing societies attract preferential location charges (PLC), because of the exclusivity they enjoy, in terms of the view and height, when compared to other units.
 Unlike stamp duty and registration charges or GST on real estate, PLC is not fixed and varies from builder to builder.
 PLC might cost you an additional Rs 50-Rs 100 per sq ft on your home purchase but it could be much higher in case of penthouses.

 Vastu tips for penthouses construction

 Buyers today are extremely conscious of the Vastu-compliance of their homes.
 All basis rules of Vastu must be followed in the construction of penthouses, as well.
 However, modern experts also advise some additional tips, to make a penthouse better equipped, Vastu-wise.
-The west and south directions are, in the opinion of Vastu experts, perfect for the construction of the unit while the north or the east directions must be avoided.
-These latter two directions should be utilised for open spaces.
+The west and south directions are, in the opinion of Vastu experts, perfect for the construction of the unit, while the north or the east directions must be avoided.
+In other words, penthouses should be constructed towards the south-west corner of the terrace.
+This means, you have to leave open space towards the north and the east.
 The north-east corner is ideal for a garden or arrangement of plants.
 It is also recommended that the penthouse structure be taller on the west and the south sides.

 Demand for penthouses in India